CleverCloud/doc.clever-cloud.com/develop/best-practices/load-testing.md

 In case you have dedicated frontends, note that too much load could impact your other applications behind this frontend.
 Because in general, the amount of private front-ends is lower than the number of public front-ends (new public front-ends are added on a regular basis).

-## Why carry out its tests
+## Why carry out these tests

 Performing these tests will allow you:

 * to have perspective on the performance and stability of your infrastructure.
 * to be able to identify bottlenecks in particular stress scenarios
-* to improve any weaknesses in architectures via supervision and performance management strategies and increase scalability
+* to identify and remove any weaknesses in architectures via supervision and performance management strategies and increase scalability

 The determining elements are: